duckalini/my_first_terraform/modules/iam-all-accounts/README.md

+# IAM roles

-This module creates all the assumeable roles your users will need in each of your accounts.
+This module creates all the assume-able roles your users will need in each of your accounts.

 **Admin role** - full admin permissions for the associated aws account
 **Developer role** - least privilege permissions, perhaps some read only access to S3